 - 1. The Entity, its officers, officials, employees, and volunteers are to be covered as additional insureds with respect to liability arising out of the ownership, maintenance or use of the chartered aircraft. - 2.
-For any claims related to this charter, the Owner/Operator's insurance coverage shall be primary insurance coverage as respects the Entity, its officers, officials, employees, agents, and volunteers.
-Any insurance or self-insurance maintained by the Owner/Operator's insurance and shall not contribute with it. - 3.
+For any claims related to this charter, the Owner/Operator's insurance coverage shall be primary and non-contributory insurance coverage as respects the Entity, its officers, officials, employees, agents, and volunteers.
+Any insurance or self-insurance maintained by the Owner/Operator's insurance and shall not contribute with it.
+This requirement shall also apply to any Excess or Umbrella liability policies. - 3.
 Each insurance policy required above shall provide that coverage shall not be canceled, except with notice to the Entity.